Parakrama Niriella: Career

 In 1999, Niriella handed over an alternative theater program to the National Youth Services Council.
 But at that time, it was not implemented due to the scarcity of the youth service council.
 Without any government funds, Niriella along with Udul Bandara Awusadahami took the responsibility for a plan for the mobile theater.
 On 29 July 2004, he created "Janakaraliya" Mobile Drama troupe Theatre of the people) with the help of HIVOS institute, Netherlands with 20 members.
 It is the first time that Sri Lanka drama use New Arena concept.
 The first play created by "Janakaraliya" is Andara Mal.
 He produced the play Mati Karaththaya which won many awards at State Drama Festival.
 For the first time in Sri Lanka drama history, a Tamil actor won the Best Supporting Actor award and Sinhalese actor wins best supporting actor in Tamil drama for the play Mati Karaththaya.

 In 2014, he won the awards for the best direction and Best Play at State Drama Festival for the play Hunuwataya, his own translation of Bertolt Brecht's "Caucasian Chalk Circle".
 In 2016, Niriella produced the Tamil version of Bertolt Brecht's "Caucasian Chalk Circle" translated by Dr.Kulanthai Shanmugalingam of Jaffna, with the title "Venkatti Vattam".
 On 13 January 2017, he inaugurated Bahuroopi international theatre festival.

 In 2019, Niriella produced two stage plays titled Wangagiriya and Gira Panthiya.
-The play Wangagiriya is based on the short story by the same name written by Dharmasena Pathiraja in 1960s.
+The play Wangagiriya is based on the short story by the same name written by Dharmasena Pathiraja in the 1960s.
 The play Gira Panthiya is based on the short Illustration Parrot's Tale written by Rabindranath Tagore.